Project 2025: Connections to Trump

 Project 2025 partners employ over 200 former Trump administration officials.
 Trump was not personally involved in drafting or approving the plan.
 Six of his cabinet secretaries are authors or contributors to the 2025 Mandate, and about 20 pages are credited to his first deputy chief of staff.
 By summer 2023, the project was seen as a fitting organization for Trump's young and loyal advisors.

+On July 5, 2024, Project 2025 released a statement saying the project "does not speak for any candidate or campaign" and that it is up to "the next conservative president" to decide which of its recommendations to implement.
+Also in July, Trump reiterated his disavowal of Project 2025, but in the same month Project 2025 Director Paul Dans confirmed that his team had ongoing connections with Trump's campaign.

 John McEntee, a senior advisor for Project 2025 and former Trump aide, said the project was doing valuable work in anticipation of Trump's second term.
 Christopher Miller, who was secretary of defense for the last month of Trump's first term, wrote the Mandate's chapter on the Department of Defense.
+Associate project director Spencer Chretien served as associate director of presidential personnel during Trump's first term.
+He said it was "past time to lay the groundwork for a White House more friendly to the right".

-Before his second term, many Project 2025 contributors were expected to have positions in the second Trump administration, and the administration was expected to use the database of potential federal employees the project recruited and trained.
+Before Trump's second term, many contributors to Project 2025 were expected to take positions in his second administration and the administration was expected to use the database of potential federal employees the project recruited and trained.
 Peter Navarro, one of Mandate's authors, was appointed Senior Counselor for Trade and Manufacturing.

-Key leaders

-Associate project director Spencer Chretien, associate director of presidential personnel during Trump's first term, said it was "past time to lay the groundwork for a White House more friendly to the right".
+Leaders

 On July 2, 2024, Heritage Foundation president Kevin Roberts created controversy by saying, "we are in the process of the second American Revolution, which will remain bloodless if the left allows it to be."
 Shortly afterward, the Foundation released a statement adding, "Unfortunately, they have a well established record of instigating the opposite."

-Project 2025 released a statement on July 5 saying the project "does not speak for any candidate or campaign" and that it is up to "the next conservative president" to decide which of its recommendations to implement.
-In July 2024, Trump reiterated his disavowal of Project 2025, but in the same month Project 2025 Director Paul Dans confirmed that his team had ongoing connections with Trump's campaign.
 During the week of July 29, Dans told Project staff that he would step down as director in August to focus on the election campaign.
 Kevin Roberts assumed leadership of the project.
 Roger Severino is vice president of domestic policy at the Heritage Foundation.
 He, Roberts, and Dans wrote much of the Mandate.